c3mb0/go-do-work/README.md

 	fmt.Println()
 }
 ```
-This approach works for both object and object pointer jobs.
+This works for both object and object pointer jobs; each batch will share the same channel.